 Whether piston systems are superior to DI models in that sort of environment is still an open question.
 SIG did provide an impressive marketing video showing that the 516 can be buried in the mud and sand as well as submerged in water and still fire full auto with no problems.
 Is it a better system?
 That’s a question for people with a lot more expertise than I have.
 I will point out, though, that the newer 300 Blackout system developed by AAC in conjunction with the U.S. military uses a piston rather than a DI system.

-The lower is machined from a 7075-T6 Aircraft grade aluminum just like the upper.
+The lower is machined from a 7075-T6 aircraft-grade aluminum just like the upper.
 The upper and lower feature a black, hard-coat anodized finish.
 Back-up iron sights are available for any model and come standard on the 516 Patrol model that I purchased.
 (I would consider the purchase of a simple red-dot sight to complete the package.)

-SIG being SIG, they added a few nice features to the rifle.
-First, the lower has a couple of pressure buttons under the two take down pins.
-These are spring loaded and apply upwards pressure against the take down pins.
+SIG being SIG, they added a few nice features to the Patrol Rifle.
+First, the lower has a couple of pressure buttons under the two takedown pins.
+These are spring loaded and apply upwards pressure against the takedown pins.
 The upshot is that there is absolutely no slack between the upper and lower.
 Sure, there are aftermarket parts available to add this functionality to any AR, but its nice that SIG included them in the design.

 SIG also designed the bolt carrier group themselves, choosing to make it an integral part of the bolt carrier group rather than simply riveting it on.
 While the rivet method works fine with DI systems, piston systems strike it much harder and SIG found that some of the earlier riveted designs failed due to the force of the piston.